These easy Bombay potatoes are a simple and healthy side dish with tons of flavour - perfect to serve alongside your favourite Indian curry!

 In researching this recipe, I discovered that everyone seems to have their own opinion about what Bombay potatoes actually are, and how they're made.
 Just look at the Google image results - no two dishes look the same.
 The general consensus seems to be that Bombay potatoes aren't overly saucy - it's just a tasty potato curry cooked with plenty of flavour.

 Honestly, I love that everyone puts their own spin on Bombay potatoes (sometimes known as Bombay aloo).
 As you know, I think food should be explored and played with - I hate feeling like I have to make something a certain way just because that's the way it 'should' be done.
 So this is my own version of Bombay potatoes.

 Easy potato side dish

-My Bombay potatoes are super simple – I don’t do complicated!
+My Bombay potatoes are a super simple Indian side dish - I don't do complicated!

 I just mixed some boiled new potatoes with curry paste (I used a tikka paste) and a dollop of Greek yogurt, along with some onions and tomatoes.
 Then, roast!
 That's all there is to it.

 You could swap the tikka paste for your own favourite combination of dried spices if you prefer, but I do love using shop-bought curry pastes every now and then.
 Someone much more talented than me has already found the perfect blend, and I'm happy to go with that if it saves me time!